-The preceding information serves as the ASD prepared in accordance with 40 CFR 257.95(g)(3)(ii) and supports the position that the SSLs of beryllium at AD-7 and AD-22 and the SSL of cobalt at AD-22 identified during assessment monitoring in August 2019 were not due to a release from the FGD Stackout Area.
-The identified SSLs were, instead, attributed to natural variation related to seasonal desorption of beryllium and cobalt from the aquifer solids.
+The preceding information serves as the ASD prepared in accordance with 40 CFR 257.95(g)(3)(ii) and supports the position that the SSL of beryllium at AD-7 and cobalt at AD-22 identified during assessment monitoring in June 2020 were not due to a release from the FGD Stackout Area.
+The identified SSLs were, instead, attributed to natural variation related to seasonal desorption or dissolution of beryllium and cobalt from the aquifer solids.
 Therefore, no further action is warranted, and the Pirkey FGD Stackout Area will remain in the assessment monitoring program.
 Certification of this ASD by a qualified professional engineer is provided in Attachment C.